andrewretherford/space-battle/README.md

 ![star wars](https://vignette4.wikia.nocookie.net/starwars/images/6/65/Battle_of_Endor.png/revision/latest?cb=20121216165239)

 Use your knowledge of JS objects, loops, and functions to build a **space battle** game.
 The game will be programmed for, and played in the Chrome console.
-You will need to use pop-up prompts to get user input.
+You will need to use the built-in `prompt` to get user input, and you may use `console.logs` or `alerts` to relay information to the user.

 Planning a program is a challenge unto itself.
 START SIMPLE.
 Break the problem down as far as you can and don't move on until the smallest piece works.

 Once you've figured out the basics, it's up to you to make the game you want, but remember, Your game does not have to be elegant.
 The only thing that matters is that it works.

+## Set Up

+1. Fork and clone this repository.
+2. Check out a development branch.
+3. Create an HTML and JS file and connect the two.
+4. Load your HTML in the browser.
+5. Be sure to make frequent commits.

+This assignment is a deliverable.
+Deliverables are due by the date indicated on your cohort calendar.

 ## Game Requirements